| |

 flight across the roof tops of London.
 In the Haunted House, Dickens

-ghosts of Christmases past and Ebenezer Scrooge will come back to
+ghosts of Christmases past and Ebenezer Scrooge come back to

 play area is provided and named Fagin’s Den where one supposes